lambda-feedback/compareExpressions/app/docs/user.md

 1. Create an input symbol where the code is different that the symbol you want to use, e.g. ‘Ef’ or 'Euler' instead of ‘E’
 2. Add the symbol you want to use as an alternative, e.g. the alternatives could be set to ‘E’

-See note in [`convention`](#convention) for the limitations of using multi character symbols and implicit multiplication higher precedence.

 #### Example:
 For the answer:
 $A/(\epsilon*l)$, `e` is reserved as Euler's number, so we replace `e` with `ef` or any other character(s) that are not reserved or used in the expression and provide alternatives as input symbols: